Searching for Fast Astronomical Transients in Archival Photographic Plates: Conclusions

 \section{Conclusions}

-This paper describes the basics of an ongoing experiment designed to independently verify and support the findings of the VASCO project.
+This paper describes the basics of an ongoing experiment designed to independently verify the findings of the VASCO project.
 In particular, it addresses the existence and properties of fast celestial transients recorded in archival photographic plates taken decades ago.
 While such transients are difficult to reconcile within a conventional astronomical framework, they are consistent with sub-second optical glints produced by sunlight reflecting from flat surfaces on rotating objects transiting above Earth’s atmosphere.
-Given the potential implications for SETI-related research, establishing a robust observational basis for the reality and behavior of these events is of clear importance.
+Given that these observations predate the space era, establishing a robust observational basis for the reality and behavior of these events is of clear importance.

-Using astronomical plates taken in the 1950s with the Großer Schmidtspiegel camera at Hamburger Sternwarte, and digitized within the APPLAUSE Archive, we obtain initial results that seems independently confirm the presence of such transients.
-While the work is still ongoing, one notable result is the emerging consistency with previous findings from the VASCO project, particularly regarding the expected observational signatures of sub-second optical glints in photographic plates.
-Specifically, the detected events exhibit a systematically narrow FWHM compared to stellar point spread functions, which is consistent with their interpretation as extremely short-duration flashes.
+Using astronomical plates taken in the 1950s with the Großer Schmidtspiegel camera at Hamburger Sternwarte, and digitized within the APPLAUSE Archive, we obtain initial results that seem to independently confirm the presence of such transients.
+While the work is still ongoing, one notable result is the emerging consistency with previous findings from the VASCO project, particularly regarding the expected observational signatures of sub-second optical flashes in astronomical, long-exposure photographic plates.

 So far, only a small fraction of the available plates has been analyzed.
 Future work will expand the dataset to include additional plates from the same telescope, as well as material from other instruments within the APPLAUSE Archive.
 The goal is to assemble all events into a database, and then search for possible alignments, or other correlations, in between different events in the database.
 Ultimately, cross-correlation with transients already identified by the VASCO project will be essential for advancing our understanding of these phenomena.